HazemAhmad/HazemAhmad/README.md

 I am originally a pharmacist and molecular medicine scientist but shifted my career towards bioinformatics and development and trying to take my first steps in the working field.
 with:
 * Experience in python, R and datascience.
-* Python packages: pandas, Numpy, Tensorflow and Keras, pytorch, nltk, Scikit-learn, OpenCV, matplotlib and seaborn
+* Python packages: pandas, Numpy, Tensorflow and Keras, pytorch, nltk, Scikit-learn, OpenCV, matplotlib, tkinter, threading, multiprocessing and seaborn.
 * Experience in image analysis.
+* Basic knowledge in SQL
+* Shell scripting.
 * Experience in using Java with some app development.

 ## Learnings: